NieznanywInternetach/EventWriter/README.md

 # EventWriter
 All right reserved unless otherwise specified.
 Processing allowed for recruitment purposes.

+# NOTE: This implementation of EventWriter is going to be rewrote using Kivy instead of Tkinter

 EventWriter is a tool meant to improve productivity for Project Sigma development.

 > Description of Project Sigma can be simplified as "another discord bot", but it has its unique perks: